KY-050 Ultrasonic distance sensor

 pulse_duration = pulse_end - pulse_start

-# Now the distance is calculated by means of the recorded time
+# Now the distance is calculated using the recorded time

 distance = pulse_duration * 17165 / 1000000